kobrienGIS/kobrienGIS.github.io/index.md

 ## GES  486 – Advanced GIS

 Note: I am currently learning many of the programs and workflows shown here.
-Products may initially appear unfinished or crudely presented.
+Products may initially appear unfinished or poorly presented.
 These may also temporarily represent exploratory attempts that are represented here at the request of the professor. <br>

 **[Income-Poverty Ratios in Harford County, Maryland](/Project486.1/index)** <br>
 **Description:** A beginner map rendering of income-poverty ratios in Harford County, MD, produced in RStudio with tidycensus, sf, and leaflet. <br>